 What is Voltage, Basic Concept of Voltage For Student:

-Voltage, can be defined as the potential difference between the two charges points.
+Voltage can be defined as the potential difference between the two charges points.
 Otherwise, electric pressure between two points, or electric potential energy per unit charge between two points.

 Let us consider a charged particle +Q1 at a fixed point, E is electric field intensity of Q1 charge, consider another charge Q2 which is a little bit far away from the charge Q1 and First consider both has infinity difference between them Also the repulsion force between Q1 and Q2 is zero.
-Now move Q2 to a point A. r2 is the distance between Q1 to Q2.
-Then some work is expanded on Q2 against the electric field E.
+Now move Q2 to a point A.

 The Workdone in moving charge Q2 from infinity distance to a point A can be described in terms of electric field intensity E is given by